microsoft/vscode-dev-containers/containers/java/README.md

 5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.

-6. If you want to include maven or gradle build tools into your dev container, please uncomment the corresponding steps from the `containers/java-11/.devcontainer/Dockerfile`, and run **Remote-Containers: Rebuild Container** to rebuild the dev container.

 ## Testing the definition

 This definition includes some test code that will help you verify it is working as expected on your system.
 Follow these steps: